Last Updated: 12/29/2022

 In addition to reporting the accident to the proper authorities, you should also be sure to collect information about the dog, its owner, the accident and any eye-witnesses to the attack.

-You may need this information in the future if you decide to pursue a dog bite injury claim in Iowa with a personal injury attorney in Des Moines.
+You may need this information in the future if you decide to pursue a dog bite injury claim in Iowa with a personal injury attorney in Iowa.
 Under Iowa Code 351.28, an owner of the dog is liable to the injured person for damages done by the dog.

-Consult an Iowa Personal Injury Attorney in Des Moines for Help
+Consult an Iowa Personal Injury Attorney in Iowa for Help

-To learn more about the legal options that may be available to victims of dog attacks in Iowa, a personal injury attorney in Des Moines at Walker, Billingsley & Bair can provide consultation.
+To learn more about the legal options that may be available to victims of dog attacks in Iowa, a personal injury attorney at Walker, Billingsley & Bair can provide consultation.
 Chat Here Now

 We can evaluate the circumstances surrounding the incident, establish owner liability for the dog bite injury, and collect necessary evidence for the claim.
 The report of a dog attack may be used to establish the circumstances of the incident.